The Vision of DevOps for Devices, Part 2: Drift Management and Remediation

 Enabling Managing by Exception Across Device Fleets of All Sizes

-As your device fleet scales and needs change, the importance of automated remediation ensures security, compliance, and operational efficiency.
+As your device fleet scales and needs change, the importance of drift monitoring ensures security, compliance, and operational efficiency.
 It simplifies device management strategies, allowing teams to maintain control over assets in a streamlined manner, meaning they have more time to focus on strategic initiatives instead of being loaded with repetitive management duties (or worse, putting out fires).

 This is yet another foundational example of managing by exception.
 I wouldn’t go as far as saying your fleet can manage itself (we’ll get there soon), but advanced drift management tools really make it feel that way.